 The main driver for health economic model to migrate to the web was that MS Excel, despite being one of the most popular software packages for modelling, is already not comprehensive enough to meet the wide spectrum of communication and data presentation needs in health economics as of 2016.

 - Not the right tool for communication.
 Excel has never been a tool for creating impactful presentations and communications, and it was never designed for storytelling.
 Excel’s presentation capabilities are limited by interface customisation possibilities required to develop specific story flow, events, useful animations/transitions, and other user experience features.
 VBA can handle part of the job, but will it run on all computers, operating systems and devices?

 - Limited integration with other services.
 Despite Microsoft’s efforts in the cloud direction (Office 365), Excel still has a limited integration with external services and export/sharing barriers

-- Dependance on software availability and settings.
+- Dependence on software availability and settings.
 Obviously, one needs to have Excel installed and often VBA enabled to open and run the model.
 It is often difficult to understand whether the end user have managed to successfully run the model on his own computer

-- Long running time.
+- Long-running time.
 It may take up to several days to run a probabilistic sensitivity analyses (Monte-Carlo) in a complex Excel model.
 Such long run time makes it almost infeasible to explore different parametric scenarios and modify results for publication purposes

 - Too technical and hard to understand.
 Excel models have always required some basic technical knowledge to operate them, very often they are quite bulky and complex to understand without proper background and training